 The information from the instrumented hydrocyclones is used by the CYCLONEtrac system to determine not only the operational state of each individual hydrocyclone but also each cluster of hydrocyclones.
-In addition to a real-time display, data is fed to the DCS, and transmitted to the CiDRA data center for the generation of daily and weekly performance and utilization reports.
+In addition to a real-time display, data is fed to the concentrator's Distributed Control System, and transmitted to the CiDRA data centre for the generation of daily and weekly performance and utilization reports.
 The displayed data, archived data and the summary reports facilitate smart maintenance scheduling and aid in troubleshooting.
 This helps to reduce the downtime associated with periodic maintenance and repairs.

-5. COMMERCIAL DEPLOYMENT AND OPERATIONS
+COMMERCIAL DEPLOYMENT AND OPERATIONS

-The CYCLONEtrac system has been commercially deployed at Kennecott Utah Copper's Copperton concentrator in Utah, USA since 2010; Cirulis et.al.
-(2011).
+The CYCLONEtrac system has been commercially deployed on all 88 primary hydrocyclones at Kennecott Utah Copper's Copperton concentrator in Utah, USA since 2010: (Cirulis & Russell, 2011).